weijwang18/programming-Portfolio/README.md

 ## Known Bugs

-- _Since I haven't completed some of the projects, I put placeholders on pictures for now._
+- _Since I haven't completed some of the projects, I used placeholder images._

 ## License